ctuning/ck-math/README.md

 Feedback
 ========

-If you have problems, questions or suggestions, do not hesitate to get in touch via the following mailing lists:
+If you have any problems, questions or suggestions, please do not hesitate to get in touch via the following mailing lists:
 * https://groups.google.com/forum/#!forum/collective-knowledge
 * https://groups.google.com/forum/#!forum/ctuning-discussions